-On this page you will find information about the HyDeploy phase two demonstration that's happening in Winlaton and the Xoserve processes that are in place to support this.
+On this page you will find information about the HyDeploy phase 2 demonstration in Winlaton and the processes that are in place to support this.

 The HyDeploy project began with a first phase live demonstration of blended hydrogen and natural gas on part of the private gas network at Keele University campus in Staffordshire.

 The second phase of the project involves 670 domestic properties in the Northern Gas network.